 Also, the CHKDSK tool runs its disk checkup scan, and lets you know the potential risks to your hard drive’s health.

-To use CHKDSK tool on Windows 10,
+To use the CHKDSK command on Windows 10,

 - Open the File Explorer window